aappddeevv/mscrm-soap-auth/README.md

 data and results being requested and fetched.
 The debug log level is very verbose and not suitable for normal use.

+The library is designed for high performance data dumping.
+The command line options are a bit cumbersome so you can control the performance envelope more succintly.

 ##Capabilities

 metadata